Kitchen Backsplash: 4 Simple Steps to Get Started On Your Kitchen Remodeling in Sterling VA13 min read

 Designing your kitchen backsplash does not have to be a hectic task.
 Enhancing the aesthetic appeal of your kitchen doesn’t always require a major renovation.
 One simple yet impactful way to elevate your kitchen’s design is by installing a stylish backsplash.
 A kitchen backsplash not only protects your walls from splashes and spills but also adds a touch of personality to the heart of your home.

-While installing backsplash all around the kitchen is an option, the most important places you should install it are where water damage, oil damage, and stains are most likely to occur.
-After all, it will be cost efficient to clean your backsplash rather than having to change your paint.
+While installing a backsplash all around the whole kitchen island is an option for homeowners, the most important places you should install and replace it are where water damage, oil damage, and stains are most likely to occur.
+After all, it will be cost-efficient to clean and replace your backsplash rather than having to change your paint.

 Step 1) Determine the Objective of Your Kitchen Backsplash